thisismitch/ansible-tinc/README.md

 Create a `/hosts` file with the nodes that you want to include in the VPN:

 ```
+[vpn]
 prod01 vpn_ip=10.0.0.1 ansible_host=162.243.125.98
 prod02 vpn_ip=10.0.0.2 ansible_host=162.243.243.235
 prod03 vpn_ip=10.0.0.3 ansible_host=162.243.249.86
 prod04 vpn_ip=10.0.0.4 ansible_host=162.243.252.151

+[removevpn]
 ```

+The first line, `[vpn]`, specifies that the host entries directly below it are part of the "vpn" group.
+Members of this group will have the Tinc mesh VPN configured on them.

-- The first column is the inventory hostname, "prod01" in the example, how ansible will refer to the host
+- The first column is where you set the inventory name of a host, "node01" in the first line of the example, how Ansible will refer to the host.
+This value is used to configure Tinc connections, and to generate `/etc/hosts` entries.
+Do not use hyphens here, as Tinc does not support them in host names
 - `vpn_ip` is the IP address that the node will use for the VPN
 - `ansible_host` must be set to a value that your ansible machine can reach the node at